Dalmatian pelican: Relationship with the spot-billed pelican P. phillipensis

 Phylogenetic relationship of the Dalmatian pelican (P. cripus; in red), based on the phylogenetic structure.
-The division between P. crispus and P. philippensis is emphasized by placing two images next to the phylogeny, exemplifying the morphological differences between them.
+The division between P. crispus and P. philippensis is highlighted by placing two images next to the phylogeny, showing the morphological differences between them.

-During the 20th century, some authors hypothesized that the Dalmatian pelican could be a northern subspecies of the spot-billed pelican (Pelecanus philippensis), based on supposed minor morphological similarities.
+During the 20th century, some authors suggested that the Dalmatian pelican could be a northern subspecies of the spot-billed pelican (Pelecanus philippensis), based on supposed minor morphological similarities.
 However, this view appeared in only a few publications and has not been widely accepted by the scientific community.

 Several lines of evidence support the recognition of P. crispus and P. philippensis as distinct species.
 First, their breeding ranges do not overlap: P. crispus is found across southeastern Europe and Central Asia, while P. philippensis is restricted to South and Southeast Asia.
 They also differ markedly in nesting behaviour; P. crispus nests on the ground, while P. philippensis nests colonially in trees, a relatively rare strategy among pelicans.
-Furthermore, the two species exhibit differences in sexually selected traits: P. crispus develops a bright red gular pouch during the breeding season, whereas P. philippensis retains a pale pouch year-round and displays distinctive dark spots on the bill, which are absent in P. crispus and likely function in mate signaling.
+Furthermore, the two species exhibit differences in sexually selected traits: P. crispus develops a bright red gular pouch during the breeding season, whereas P. philippensis retains a pale pouch year-round and displays distinctive dark spots on the bill, which are absent in P. crispus and likely function in mate signalling.

 Evidence of behavioural reproductive isolation also comes from a captive mixed-species colony at the Berlin Zoo, where P. crispus and P. philippensis were housed together but did not interbreed, despite the presence of hybrid pairings among other pelican species.
 Finally, a 2013 molecular phylogenetic analysis based on mitochondrial and nuclear DNA confirmed that P. crispus and P. philippensis represent distinct evolutionary lineages.
 The divergence between the two species has been estimated at 0.7 million years ago, during the Chibanian (Middle Pleistocene).